dojo/dojo.io/site/source/tutorials/003_creating_widgets/index.md

 You also need to be familiar with TypeScript as Dojo 2 uses it extensively.
 For more information, refer to the [TypeScript and Dojo 2](../comingsoon.html) article.

 ## Creating the application widget
 In the [first tutorial](../001_static_content/) in this series, we created an application with a single widget, which we modified to show the title of our Biz-E Bodies view.
 In this tutorial, we're going to expand our application to show each worker's portrait as well as their name.
 Before we get to that, we have some refactoring to do.
 Our demo application is currently hard-wired to render our widget, which has been renamed to the more appropriate `Banner` in this tutorial.
-This can be found in the `main.ts` file here:
+This can be found in `main.ts` here:

 {% include_codefile 'demo/initial/biz-e-corp/src/main.ts' %}